 Full name of child Date of Birth Class/Tutor/For Your name and position in

 m group school

 Nature of concern/disclosure

 Please include where you were when the child made a disclosure, what you saw, who else was

 there, what did the child say or do and what yo u said.

 Time & date of incident:

 Who are you passing thi s information to?

-Name: S IIIIOI IIIatioii to:
+Name: s information to:

-Name.
+.
+Tallier

 Position:

-[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed]

-[Make it clear if you have a raised a concern about a similar issue previously]
+[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]

-Vous signature

 Your signature: